michael-basil/michael-basil.github.io/acceptance.md

 * Challenges are regularly wisdom generating and fun
 * My primary thinking modality when pressured is Systems Oriented (versus Morally Judgemental)

-## How do we know when Agency for ourselves or others is Hindered?
+## How do we know when Agency is Hindered?

 A good framing for this comes from reflecting on [The Stages of Grief - Accepting the Unacceptable](https://www.washington.edu/counseling/2020/06/08/the-stages-of-grief-accepting-the-unacceptable/).